-Command Definition utmhconfig The utmhconfig tool allows an administrator to list, add, or delete multiheaded groups easily. utmount The utmount command is used to mount a file system on a Sun Ray mass storage device. utpolicy The utpolicy command sets and reports the policy configuration of the Sun Ray Authentication Manager, utauthd(1M).
+Command Definition utpolicy The utpolicy command sets and reports the policy configuration of the Sun Ray Authentication Manager, utauthd(1M).
 This command's -i and -t options were deprecated as of the 2.0 release.
 Continue to use the utpolicy command for policy changes, but use the utrestart command instead of utpolicy -i, and use utreader instead of utpolicy -t. utpreserve The utpreserve command saves existing Sun Ray Server Software configuration data to the /var/tmp/SUNWut.upgrade directory. utpw The utpw command changes the Sun Ray administrator password (also known as the UT admin password) used by the Web-based and command-line administration applications. utquery The utquery command collects DHCP information from the Sun Ray DTUs. utreader The utreader command is used to add, remove, and configure token readers. utreplica The utreplica command configures the Sun Ray Data Store server to enable replication of administered data from a designated primary server to each secondary server in a failover group.
 The data stores of the secondary servers remain synchronized automatically unless there is a power outage.
-The -z option is useful for updating the port number. utresadm The utresadm command allows an administrator to control the resolution and refresh rate of the video monitor signal (persistent monitor settings) produced by the Sun Ray unit. utresdef The utresdef command allows an administrator to create, delete, and view resolution definitions (actually monitor signal timing definitions) for monitors attached to Sun Ray DTUs. utrestart The utrestart command is used to start Sun Ray services.
-It is highly recommended as a substitute for the old utglpolicy and utpolicy -i commands. utselect The utselect command presents the output of utswitch -1 as a list of servers in the current host group, to be used for reconnection of the current DTU.
-A user can either select a server from this list or specify a server not in the current host group by typing its full name in the utselect text box. utsession The utsession command lists and manages Sun Ray sessions on the local Sun Ray server. utset Use utset to view and change Sun Ray DTU settings. utsettings The utsettings command opens a Sun Ray Settings dialog box that allows the user to view or change audio, visual, and tactile settings for the Sun Ray DTU.
+The $-z$ option is useful for updating the port number. utresadm The utresadm command allows an administrator to control the resolution and refresh rate of the video monitor signal (persistent monitor settings) produced b the Sun Ray unit. utresdef The utresdef command allows an administrator to create, delete, and view resolution definitions (actually monitor signal timing definitions) for monitors attached to Sun Ray DTUs. utrestart The utrestart command is used to start Sun Ray services. utselect The utselect command presents the output of utswitch -l as a list of servers in the current host group, to be used for reconnection of the current DTU A user can either select a server from this list or specify a server not in the curren host group by typing its full name in the utselect text box. utsession The utsession command lists and manages Sun Ray sessions on the local Sun Ray server. utset Use utset to view and change Sun Ray DTU settings. utsettings The utsettings command opens a Sun Ray Settings dialog box that allows the user to view or change audio, visual, and tactile settings for the Sun Ray DTU. utswitch The utswitch command allows a Sun Ray DTU to be switched among various Sun Ray servers. utswitch can also list existing sessions for the current token. utumount The utumount command is used to unmount a file system from a Sun Ray mass storage device.